ItsAdam01/Lynx/site/content/docs/implementation_story.md

 **The Lesson:** I learned about the power of `net/http` and `httptest` in Go.
 Writing tests for the webhook required me to mock a web server, which was a great exercise in understanding how HTTP requests are actually structured and sent.

+## Milestone 11: Speed and Security - Asynchronous Alerting (August 5, 2025)

+As I tested the agent, I noticed a problem: if the webhook server is slow, my whole monitoring loop blocks while it waits for a response.
+In a security tool, that's unacceptable.
+Every millisecond of delay is a window for an attacker.

+**The Breakthrough:** I implemented an asynchronous `AlertDispatcher` today using Go's channels and goroutines.
+Now, when the agent detects an anomaly, it simply "drops" the alert into a channel and gets back to monitoring immediately.
+A separate background process picks up the alert and handles the network delivery.

+**The Lesson:** This was my first real experience with Go's concurrency patterns in a production-like scenario.
+Learning how to use a `select` statement to handle both outgoing alerts and a "stop" signal was a major milestone for me.
+It makes the agent feel much more professional and robust.

 ### Technical Achievements:
 - [x] Verified SHA-256 hashing for files.
 - [x] Implemented constant-time HMAC comparison to prevent timing attacks.